Swastik Sanket

 Swastik Sanket is a Bengali-language adventure thriller film directed by Sayantan Ghosal based on Narak Sanket, novel of Debarati Mukhopadhyay.
-The film was released on 21 January 2022 under the banner of Eskay Movies.
+The film was produced by Talkies Productions and released on 21 January 2022 under the banner of Eskay Movies.

 Plot

 Rudrani is invited to London by her publisher to inaugurate the international edition of her book on cryptography.
 She meets an elusive man Shumaker, who requests her to decrypt puzzles left behind by her grandfather-clues that can lead to a cure for Cancer.
 While Rudrani, along with her engineer husband Priyam takes on the challenge, what she doesn't realise is that she getting sucked into a pool of dangerous international conspiracy.

 In a race against time Rudrani & Priyam must uncover the clues to the antidote of dreaded virus that challenges the very existence of mankind.